-Niyo: Gardenhire pick further confuses Tigers plans
+Niyo: Tigers have double vision in tabbing Ron Gardenhire

 Doesn’t smell fresh to me

 But again, it’s hard to reconcile the double vision here.
 According to Avila, in comments he made last month announcing Brad Ausmus wouldn’t return as manager, the Tigers were ready to “take a brand-new road and open up to new things.”
-And yet here they are, getting ready to introduce a 60-year-old manager whose last four teams in Minnesota finished a combined 118 games under .500.
+And yet here they are, getting ready to introduce a manager about to turn 60 whose last four teams in Minnesota finished a combined 118 games under .500.
 That hardly feels like the “new beginning and fresh start” with “fresh leadership” that Avila promised.

 That’s not to say the hire is a complete whiff.
 Nor is to ignore the fact that analytics will matter far more in the front office than in the dugout for the time being.
 Or that some of the coaching hires to come — pitching coach, in particular — are just as weighty as the managerial choice.